EB-JD-SH-KW/StatVision/docs/Timeline_Documentation/Appendix.md

 ## Project Tasks and Hours

-### Eric
+## Eric

-- Design and implement frontend functionality for visualizing user’s desired data. - 6 hours
+- **Design frontend functionality for visualizing user’s desired data** – 6 hours

-Research similar applications approaches to visualizing data – 3 hours
+  - Research similar applications approach to visualizing data

-Research best practices/standards for data visualization – 3 hours
+  - Research best practices/standards for data visualization

-- Research API options for fetching user’s desired league data. - 8 hours
+- **Research API options for fetching user’s desired league data** – 10 hours

+  - Find potential free APIs

+  - Compare features of Free and Paid APIs

+  - Research type of data provided (player stats, game results)

+  - Compare limits on API calls and availability of data

+  - Compare key features to find which would fit our functionality

-- Research best methods for accessing and storing previous and current league data. -4 hours
+- **Research best methods for accessing and storing previous and current league data** – 6 hours

+  - Review our potential database options

+  - Research methods for access to frequently used data

-- Research and test bringing data directly from API to frontend vs bringing data from updated database. - 12 hours
+- **Research and test bringing data directly from API to frontend vs bringing data from updated database** – 8 hours

-- Document all API access methods and design API tests to use on an API Client Manager (Bruno, Postman).
+  - Research pros and cons of bringing data directly from API to frontend versus storing API data in a database

+  - Research general retrieval times of APIs versus local storage

-- **Collaborate and Gather Feedback**: Discuss and refine the strategy with team members to align with project goals.  – 10 hours
+- **Collaborate and Gather Feedback** – 10 hours

+  - Discuss and refine the strategy with team members to align with project goals

+- **Individual Assignments** – 5 hours

-- **Individual Assignments**: Write and edit professional bio & individual capstone essay.- 5 hrs
+  - Write and edit professional bio & individual capstone essay

-### Josh
+## Josh
 - **Research best options for database to store player and team data.** This includes potential options for the cloud, methods for using the cloud and various forms of SQL, etc. - 10 hours

 - **Collaborate and Gather Feedback**: Discuss and refine the strategy with team members or stakeholders to align with project goals.  – 10 hours